bgachara/bgachara.github.io/posts/databases.md

     - Buffers: blocks read and write, in cache(hit/read) and outside(write), measured in blocks
     - Filter:
     - Rows removed by Filter:

   - Major scan modes
-    - Sequential scan
-      - read all the tables in sequential order
+    - Sequential scan: read all the tables in sequential order
-    - Index scan
-      - read the index to filter on the WHERE clause and table to filter invsible rows.
+    - Index scan: read the index to filter on the WHERE clause and table to filter invsible rows.
-    - Bitmap Index scan
-      - same, but read fully the index and then the table, much quicker for a bigger number of rows.
+    - Bitmap Index scan: same, but read fully the index and then the table, much quicker for a bigger number of rows.
-    - Index only scan
-      - for covering indexes
+    - Index only scan: for covering indexes.

   - Join types
     - Hash join
       - only equality join